Senegal tea

 Legal requirements

-- Senegal tea is a category 3 restricted invasive plant under the Biosecurity Act 2014.
+• Senegal tea is a category 3 restricted invasive plant under the Biosecurity Act 2014.
+You must not:

-- You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with Senegal tea under your control.
-This is called a general biosecurity obligation (GBO).
+• You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with Senegal tea.
+This is part of your general biosecurity obligation.

 Further information